 The human digestive tract is home to an estimated 500 to 1,000 different species of microorganisms, most of which are harmless, or even helpful, and live in harmony.
 However, if something upsets the balance, such as treatment with antibiotics or cancer chemotherapy, then certain harmful organisms can multiply out of control and cause illness.
-Clostridium difficile infection, or CDI for short, is an example of this.
-It is caused when the Clostridium difficile – commonly referred to as C. difficile, or C. diff – bacterium grows out of control.
+Clostridioides difficile infection, or CDI for short, is an example of this.
+It is caused when the Clostridioides difficile (previously known as Clostridium difficile) – commonly referred to as C. difficile, or C. diff – bacterium grows out of control.

 CDI is the most common cause of infectious diarrhea in hospitals and long-term care facilities.
 In fact, patients often develop the infection after going to the hospital or other health care setting to receive treatment for another ailment.
 This is because the C. diff bacterium and its spores are found in high amounts in feces of infected people, who can then spread the infection to surfaces, such as food or other objects, if they don’t wash their hands properly after using the toilet, and if proper cleaning protocols are not in place in health care facilities.
 A person might not have any symptoms and still be able to spread C. diff bacteria.
 Others could become infected if they touch these contaminated surfaces, then do not wash their hands thoroughly, and subsequently ingest the bacteria or spores.

 Clostridioides difficile Video

 When the gut’s beneficial bowel bacteria are disrupted, the C. diff bacterium can multiply and produce toxins that damage the bowel, causing inflammation.
 Colitis is a term that describes inflammation of the colon, so you might hear the term Clostridioides difficile colitis to describe this inflammation, which is different from ulcerative colitis, a type of inflammatory bowel disease.